mcadac/docker/docker-app/gotemplate/README.md

       * failed to create service alexa_alexandria: Error response from daemon: Mount denied The source path "D:\\develop" is not a valid Windows path

    * **Process:**
-      a.
-Init a docker-app with the next command:
+      1. Init a docker-app with the next command:
       ```
       docker-app init test-env
       ```
-      b.
-Modify the docker-compose.yml
+      2. Modify the docker-compose.yml
-      c.
-The volumes must be defined the verbose form
+      3. The volumes must be defined the verbose form

 #### 2. Other case
 ------------------